-Condorelli will treat the IMA spaces, both indoor and outdoor, as case-studies in what an exhibition can be, creating diverse environments where everything from climate to furniture are integral features.
-Visitors will feel the wind on their faces, be invited to play with past and future playgrounds, and, through a new video installation, be transported into fifteen disparate contexts where Condorelli’s works have served as support structures.
+This is the first solo exhibition in Australia by London-based artist Céline Condorelli.
+Her practice draws on her architecture background and extensive research into the history and theory of exhibition design.
+Condorelli treats the IMA spaces, both indoor and outdoor, as case-studies in what an exhibition can be, creating diverse environments where everything from climate to furniture are integral features.
+As you make your way through each space, you will feel the wind on your face, be invited to play with past and future playgrounds, and, through a new video installation, be transported into fifteen disparate contexts where Condorelli’s works have served as support structures.

 Launching in July, a new garden is being developed for the IMA’s courtyard by Condorelli with Pete Shields and Dirk Yates.
 The project is a co-commission by the IMA and the 11th Gwangju Biennale, with the support of the Keir Foundation.
 This immersive work will provide shade and seating for visitors amongst native and naturalised plant species, and propose the garden as exhibition.
 Throughout the exhibition, a scale model of the garden is presented in the IMA Gallery Shop.

 Céline Condorelli (CH, IT, UK) is a London-based artist; she is currently Professor at NABA (Nuova Accademia di Belle Arti) Milan, and one of the founding directors of Eastside Projects, Birmingham, UK; she is the author and editor of Support Structures published by Sternberg Press (2009).